JerichoJones/Old-STAK-Support-Guide/README.md

 * [Issue Compiling STAK](#issue-compiling-stak)
 * [Other Issue with STAK](#other-issue-with-stak)

-#### What you should be doing to make this go as smoothly as possible

 Use [Markdown](https://guides.github.com/features/mastering-markdown/) (formatting) for logs or code that you post in an Issue ticket.

 You will look like a genius and make the text you paste in actually readable!
 Win!
 Win! :+1: